1976 United States presidential election: General election

+Polling aggregation

+The following graph depicts the standing of each candidate in the poll aggregators from January 1976 to Election Day.

+Polling

 Fall campaign

 One of the advantages Ford held over Carter as the general election campaign began was his presidential privilege to preside over events celebrating the United States Bicentennial; this often resulted in favorable publicity for Ford.
 These included the Washington, D. C., fireworks display on the Fourth of July, which was televised nationally.
 On July 7, 1976, the President and First Lady served as hosts at a White House state dinner for Queen Elizabeth II and Prince Philip of the United Kingdom, which was televised on the Public Broadcasting Service (PBS) network.
 These events were part of Ford's "Rose Garden" strategy to win the election, meaning that instead of appearing as a typical politician, Ford presented himself as a "tested leader" who was busily fulfilling the role of national leader and chief executive.
 Not until October did Ford leave the White House to actively campaign across the nation.

 Carter ran as a reformer who was "untainted" by Washington political scandals, which many voters found attractive in the wake of the Watergate scandal that had led to President Richard Nixon's resignation.
 Ford, although personally unconnected with Watergate, was seen by many as too close to the discredited Nixon administration, especially after he granted Nixon a presidential pardon for any crimes he might have committed during his term of office.
 Ford's pardon of Nixon caused his popularity, as measured by public opinion polls, to plummet.
 Ford's refusal to explain his reasons for pardoning Nixon publicly (he would do so in his memoirs several years later), also hurt his image.

 Ford unsuccessfully asked Congress to end the 1950s-era price controls on natural gas, which had caused a dwindling of American natural gas reserves after the 1973 oil crisis.
 Carter stated during his campaign that he opposed the ending of the price controls and thought such a move would be "disastrous".

 After the Democratic National Convention, Carter held a 33-point lead over Ford in the polls.
 However, as the campaign continued, the race greatly tightened.
 During the campaign Playboy magazine published a controversial interview with Carter; in the interview, Carter admitted to having "lusted in my heart" for women other than his wife and used the word "screw," which cut into his support among women and evangelical Christians.
 On September 23, Ford performed well in what was the first televised presidential debate since 1960.
 Polls taken after the debate showed that most viewers felt that Ford was the winner.
 Carter was also hurt by Ford's charges that he lacked the necessary experience to be an effective national leader and that he was vague on many issues.